NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [DnDBeyond Character Sheet for 5e](https://foundryvtt.com/packages/dndbeyond-character-sheet/) - Adds a character sheet that mimics the style of
   D&DBeyond.
 I personally prefer the look and feel of [Compact DnDBeyond 5e Character Sheet](https://foundryvtt.com/packages/compact-beyond-5e-sheet/), but they are both very similar.
+- [Drag Ruler](https://foundryvtt.com/packages/drag-ruler/) - An updated version of [Show Drag Distance](https://foundryvtt.com/packages/ShowDragDistance/).
+  As the title says, it's a quality of life improvement that shows the drag distance via colors when dragging a token.
+Good for in-combat use.
+    - Core Settings
+        - Swap spacebar and right click --> Enabled
+        - Show PC speed to everyone --> Enabled
+    - Speed Provider Settings
+        - Speed settings provider --> Generic
+        - Speed attribute --> actor.data.data.attributes.movement.walk
+        - Dash multiplier --> 2
+        - Color for walk --> 0, 255, 255 (NOTE: Default colors may be difficult for colorblind players.)
+        - Color for dash --> 255, 100, 0
+        - Color for unreachable --> 255, 0, 0
 - [Dynamic Active Effects](https://foundryvtt.com/packages/dae/) - The successor to the old [Dynamic Effects](https://foundryvtt.com/packages/dynamiceffects/) module, this acts as a bridge between the new Active Effects system implemented in
   Foundry 0.7.x and the DnD5e system.
 This will allow you to do multiple things, including calculating AC, adding bonuses to attacks, applying certain spells